kris10ansn/Taskbar-shortcut-converter/README.md

 # Taskbar shortcut converter
-Download the .jar file to use the program
+Download the .jar file to use the program.
+No other files needed

 A simple application for converting .url shortcuts to .Ink shortcuts which can be pinned to the taskbar.
 Note that i am no professional, and there might be bugs and glitches.
 My code might not be the best, but from my experience it works atleast.